 Inventories are to be stated at the lower of cost or market.
 The first in first out (FIFO) and average methods are accepted.
 Conformity of methods used for book and tax reporting is desirable, and the method used should be consistently applied.

 Tax rates on capital gains on the sale of shares of public companies, modaraba, and other specified ‘securities’ are exempt from tax if the date of acquisition of shares is before 1 July 2013.
-Capital gains on such instruments for tax years 2018 and 2019 are taxed as follows:
+Capital gains on such instruments acquired after that date are taxed as follows: